7 15 As A Percentage

 • Forgetting to round: Ignoring the repeating decimal and simply truncating it can lead to inaccurate results.
 Appropriate rounding is essential for practical use.

-• Confusing numerator and denominator: check that you divide the numerator by the denominator correctly.
+• Confusing numerator and denominator: see to it that you divide the numerator by the denominator correctly.
 Dividing the denominator by the numerator will yield an entirely different and incorrect result.

 Frequently Asked Questions (FAQ)